DroneBridge/ESP32/README.md

 ```

 #### Assign a static IP to the ESP32 when in WiFi client mode:
-Send a valid JSON to set static IP, send the same JSON but with empty strings (`"client_ip": ""`) to remove static IP setting
+Send a valid JSON to set static IP and send the same JSON but with empty strings (`"client_ip": ""`) to remove the static IP setting
 ```json
  {
   "client_ip": "XXX.XXX.XXX.XXX",